The best Krakow things to do

 3. Visit St Mary’s Basilica & climb the tower

 St. Mary’s Basilica is a Gothic masterpiece, built between the 14th and 15th centuries.
 The highlight is its wooden Altarpiece (the “Veit Stoss Altarpiece”).
 Created by German sculptor, Veit Stoss, it is considered one of the greatest masterpieces of Gothic art in Europe.
 St. Mary’s Basilica is also known for its two distinct towers.
 The taller of the two towers is approximately 81 meters high.
-You can can climb the tower to enjoy spectacular views of Krakow’s Old Town and beyond.
+You can can climb to the top to enjoy spectacular views of Krakow’s Old Town and beyond.
 It involves a steep staircase, but the panoramic view from the top is well worth the effort!
 Also, don’t miss the Hejnal Mariacki, a traditional trumpet call played every hour from the tower.
-This is a must do for any weekend in Krakow itinerary.
+This is a must do for any Krakow itinerary!

 4. Stroll through the Jewish Quarter (Kazimierz) and visit the Heroes Square